aditirai3/NBA-Player-Statistics/README.md

 NBA-Player-Statistics

-Objective: This is an ETL (Extract-Transform-Load) Project.
+This is an ETL (Extract-Transform-Load) Project.
 Analyze the impact of international players in the NBA over the past 30 years by extracting data from multiple sources, transform it, and loading it onto a database, where it can be easily accessed/queried

 Deployed two data sources:
 1. Basketball-Reference.com (BKRef)